1994 U.S. Open (golf): Playoff

-All three players struggled as the Monday playoff began.
-Montgomerie recorded double-bogey at the 2nd, 3rd, and 11th and fell out of contention.
+All three players struggled early in the Monday playoff.
+Montgomerie double-bogeyed the 2nd, 3rd, and 11th holes and fell out of contention.
 Els began the playoff bogey-triple bogey, while Roberts double-bogeyed the 5th.
 Roberts had a one-stroke lead over Els on the 16th, but he bogeyed the hole to fall into a tie.
 Els and Roberts both carded a 74 (+3), while Montgomerie finished with a 78 (+7) and was eliminated.

 After halving the first extra hole with pars, they headed to the 11th where Roberts found a greenside bunker on his approach while Els safely hit the green.
 After Roberts' par putt lipped out, Els two-putted for par and the championship.
 It was the second time for sudden-death at the U.S. Open, which was first implemented in 1990.
 It was needed again in 2008.